snowflakedb/snowflake-cli/README.md

 4. Upload to a stage (I'll upload to a stage called `packages` in the database / schema configured in previous step): `snow package upload -f <package-name>.zip -s packages --overwrite`
 5. You can now use the package in functions / procedures by adding an import to `@packages/<package-name>.zip`.

-It's worth noting that if you create and publish functions and procedures using the SnowCLI using the patterns below (`snow function` and `snow procedure`), SnowCLI will automatically bundle packages + code in a single zip that is created.
+It's worth noting that if you create and publish functions and procedures using the Snowflake CLI using the patterns below (`snow function` and `snow procedure`), Snowflake CLI will automatically bundle packages + code in a single zip that is created.
 But you can manage packages independently in stages as desired.

 ### Build a function

-To build a function or a stored procedure using SnowCLI, do the following:
+To build a function or a stored procedure using Snowflake CLI, do the following:

 1. Navigate to an empty directory to create your function.
 2. Run the command:

    `snow function init`

-    SnowCLI populates the directory with the files for a basic function.
+    Snowflake CLI populates the directory with the files for a basic function.
 You can open `app.py` to see the files.
 3. Test the code by running the `app.py` script:

    `python app.py`